 - They also include free whitening with treatment.

-- Byte’s in-house financing plan approves everyone, but requires a down payment.
+- Byte’s in-house financing plan requires a down payment and soft credit check.

 While the sticker price tells you what you will need to pay for treatment, it doesn’t cover everything you’ll get.
 The aligners are obviously a given, and most companies include at least one bonus item.
 Both NewSmile and Byte include multiple freebies that help increase the value of their treatment.